The Headbangers: Independent circuit (2011–present)

 Mosh and Thrasher reunited on the independent circuit in 2011.
 They are members of the NWA Ring Warriors roster.
 They wrestled for Juggalo Championship Wrestling multiple times.
 On August 12, 2011, The Headbangers were in the battle royal won by Zach Gowen.
 On December 17, 2011, The Headbangers defeated Necro Butcher and Mad Man Pondo.
 December 31, 2011, The Headbangers lost to Shockwave The Robot and 2 Tuff Tony.
 The Headbangers then lost two ten-man tag team matches while teaming with Bull Pain, Jake Manning and Colt Cabana.

 Mosh and Thrasher appeared on the Ring of Honor pay-per-view Best in the World on June 24, 2012 as the masked tag team Guardians of Truth, managed by the Truth Martini.
 They lost to the Briscoe Brothers.
 Later on, the two would unmask themselves and go on to compete as The Headbangers.
 They then competed on the Independent Circuit.
 In March 2013, both Headbangers were present during a WWE Smackdown taping.
 On June 18, 2013, The Headbangers defeated The South Side Playaz Club (Craig Steele and Joe Hardway) at PWS Dream on 6th Anniversary iPPV.

 The Headbangers made their debut for Championship Wrestling Entertainment (CWE) competing in a triple threat match at Wrestlefest 2015.
 In 2016 they made their debut for Fighting Evolution Wrestling.
 On March 31, 2017 they defeated Cryme Tyme at Fighting Evolution Wrestling in Orlando, Florida.
 Later that same year they went Australia to wrestle for World Series Wrestling and feuded with The Basso Brothers.

+In October 2023, the Headbangers appeared on the NWA pay-per-view Samhain, losing a tag match to The Southern 6 (Kerry Morton and Alex Taylor).